MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 The average external network size for each org is total number of non-distinct external contacts with whom the measured employees from this organization had two meaningful interactions divided by the number of measured employees in that organization.

 > [!Note]
-> Right-side collaboration filters cannot be applied for this chart.
+> Collaboration filters cannot be applied for this chart.

 **Trend chart**